RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 For thousands of years, physicians have created new ways to prevent and cure illness.
 All of us live better lives because of their work.

 The tradition of improved healthcare continues, even in the face of rapid change.
 To stay ahead, medical professionals are leveraging ideas from other fields.
 Some physicians collaborate with engineers to design diagnostic devices.
 Others partner with software developers build apps.
 Multi-disciplinary teams join forces to improve workflow in hospitals.
 The outlook is promising.

+.
+[Arundhati Parmar](http://twitter.com/aparmarbb), VP and Editorial Director, kicked off the event with remarks about "barbarians at the gate", people from outside the medical profession...
+[MedCity News](http://medcitynews.com) provides up-to-date infor for those who want to stay ahead of the pack.

+the publication that runs the conference.
+During her opening remarks, Parmar shared how some in the medical profession view the outsiders as "barbarians at the gate" shaking things up with new ideas.